How much protein do I need per day in my diet?

 Could I eat MORE protein?

-You need protein to grow, maintain, and repair your tissues, your hormones, and your immune system.
+You need protein to grow, maintain and repair your tissues, your hormones and your immune system.
 But there are times when you need to consume more protein.

 You may need more protein if:

 You are physically active.
-Either through training or your job. |
+Whether through training or your work. |

-You are hurt or sick. |
+You are injured or sick. |

-You do not absorb protein normally. |
+You don't absorb protein normally. |

 You are pregnant/breastfeeding. |

-You are younger and you are growing. |
+You are younger and growing. |

-You are older and potentially losing lean mass. |
+You're older and potentially losing lean mass. |

 Could I eat LESS protein?

 This is great if you want to build muscle.
-But there seems to be a downside: Eating protein causes the body to release and produce more IGF-1 .
+But there appears to be a downside: Eating protein causes the body to release and produce more IGF-1 .
 In some people, this reduces longevity.

 But it's more complicated to say that eating less protein leads to less IGF-1.